jss367/jss367.github.io/_posts/2018-06-06-exploring-images-with-python-ii.md

 from matplotlib import pyplot as plt
 ```

 Matplotlib is my default for displaying images.
-Normally when you run a command in Jupyter Notebooks it will print the last output.
-But the output isn't very useful so to suppress it you can end the line with a semicolon.

 ```python